-Is This Why Khloe Kardashian Reportedly Wants to Sue Her Former Stylist?
+Is This Why Khloé Kardashian Reportedly Wants to Sue Her Former Stylist?

 According to TMZ, Kardashian believes the friend in question charged “tens of thousands of dollars in designer clothes” to her credit card, even though the clothes never ended up in Kardashian’s closet.
-Additionally she suspects that “high-end designers sent her all sorts of stuff but the friend never turn it over to her.”
+Additionally she suspects that “high-end designers sent her all sorts of stuff but the friend never turned it over to her.”

 Kardashian hasn’t filed a lawsuit or police report over the incident yet, but “sources close to the situation” told TMZ that she’s currently “mulling over a lawsuit” and has been talking to lawyers about the situation.
 However, friends are apparently urging Kardashian not to sue for fear that it would ruin the friend’s career, TMZ notes.